Applications closed March 1

 The Foundation hosted a webinar and a workshop in February 2019 to walk artists through the application.
 Watch a recording of the webinar below.
 There were great questions toward the end, so stick with it.
 Very helpful tips!

-The above video is a recording of the 2018 application webinar.
-The 2018 IAA Presentation (pdf) may be useful if you were unable to attend an application workshop or would like to review the presentation.
+Click here for a copy of the 2019 IAA workshop presentation, which is loaded with more tips that may be useful if you were unable to attend an application workshop or would like to review the presentation.
 Additional information can be found in blog posts tagged “IAA”, this list of past awardees, and on the Rasmuson Foundation YouTube channel.
 “How to Write an Artist Statement: Explaining the Unexplainable” is a helpful outside resource for getting started on your statement.
 For more arts funding opportunities visit the New York Foundation for the Arts.
 Also, you can learn a lot by reading profiles of artists who have received the award.

 How to apply

 The application will be available online or by request from Jan.
 15, 2019, until March 1, 2019, at 11:59 p.m.
 To apply, follow the link on the top right corner of the page.
 For a paper application, call the number below.
 A document explaining the guidelines is available here.
 Paper applications must be postmarked by March 1 or delivered to the office by 5 p.m.

 Please contact us direction if you have any questions at 907.297.2700.